By The Hospitable Team

 What Are Alternative Solutions?

-But if you think having a printed version of your welcome book is too simple for the 21st century, you can also create a video describing all things you consider important for your guests.
+But if you think having a printed version of your welcome book is too simple for the 21st century, you can create a video describing everything you consider important for your guests.

 Final Thought

-Airbnb welcome book should provide your guests with clear answers to all their potential questions and minimize their need to reach out to you.
-It’s important to make it engaging and exciting to read.
-Then it can help you give your guests a memorable experience when they stay at your property and get 5-star reviews.
+Airbnb welcome book should provide your guests with clear answers to all their potential questions and minimize their need to contact you.
+It’s essential to make it engaging and exciting to read.
+Then, it can help you give your guests a memorable experience when they stay at your property and get 5-star reviews.

 You’ll increase your chance of making a great first impression on your guests and make them feel special if you create a welcome pack.
 Check out our article for tips on what to include in your Airbnb welcome basket and wow your guests.